-In contrast, you wouldn't want to listen to their proposed solutions to those problems, because they’re almost always wrong.
+In contrast, you would not want to listen to their proposed solutions to those problems, because they are almost always wrong.

-You want to come up with those solutions yourself—it’s your product, which is why you know best.
+You want to come up with those solutions yourself—it is your product, which is why you know best.

 Approaching these meet-up groups the same way will allow you to learn generic tips for real estate investing.
 It also allows you to funnel out old-school ways of thinking about problems that are easily solved by current technology.